bredele/node-invite/README.md

 var key = invite('beep@boop.com');
 ```

-  You can invite someone to join a project/organization/room:
+  You can also invite someone to join a project/organization/room:

 ```js
 invite('john@doe.com', 'myproject');